yum install devtoolset-9

 - Install kernel debuginfo and source packages required by the SystemTap application.
-See SystemTap Beginners Guide, section Installing SystemTap.
+See the SystemTap Beginners Guide, Chapter 2.1.1., Installing SystemTap.

 - To capture kernel dumps, install and configure kdump.
-Follow the instructions in Kernel Crash Dump Guide, Chapter Installing and Configuring kdump.
+Follow the instructions in the Kernel Crash Dump Guide, Chapter 7.2., Installing and Configuring kdump.

-SELinuxpolicies allow the relevant applications to run not only normally, but in the debugging situations, too.
-See SELinux User’s and Administrator’s Guide, section Fixing Problems.
+SELinuxpolicies allow the relevant applications to run not only normally but in debugging situations, too.
+See SELinux User’s and Administrator’s Guide, Section 11.3., Fixing Problems.